AkyurekDogan/exinity-task/README.md

 #### 🐳 Option 3: K8S

 Before running the following commands you need to be sure that following items are done properly
-- API docker image is on the local repository otherwise please use `.dockerfile` to create the build.
+- API docker image is on the local repository otherwise please use `.dockerfile` to create the build using make file or docker commands.
-- Minikube uses the custom acessibility logs for local access please consider minikube settings for `IP address` or `localhost` accesibility
+- Minikube uses the custom acessibility logs for local access please consider minikube settings for `IP address` or `localhost` accesibility.

 1. Run with Make:
    ```